 The adaptability of weed species is to their advantage and the home owner’s loss.
 Let the games begin.

 How to Treat Weeds in Cracks Naturally

 Concentrated vinegar is one of the best methods you can use if you wish to avoid chemicals.
 Highly concentrated horticultural vinegar will work on many broadleaf species.
 Household vinegar is not strong enough to do more than kill the leaves, which will over time reduce the vitality of the plant but must be applied several times to keep the leaves from forming and producing plant sugars.

-Weeds with deep taproots, such as dandelions, are not as easily removed with vinegar, as the roots can reach nutrients deep down in soil.
-Consistent pulling may also have an effect on some weeds species but if you can’t get the entire root, many varieties will simply sprout anew.
+Weeds with deep taproots, such as dandelions, are not as easily removed with vinegar, as the roots can reach nutrients deep down in the soil.
+Consistent pulling may also have an effect on some weed species but if you can’t get the entire root, many varieties will simply sprout anew.

 Weed control on pavement cracks that are slim is the most difficult of all because pulling generally leaves behind the roots.

 Effective Pavement Weed Killer

 The use of herbicide is one of the best ways to kill the roots of weeds in the pavement.
 There are several formulas to purchase that target different types of weeds.
 Brush and berry plants require the strongest formula available, but be cautious, as these are not necessarily selective and any nearby plants can be affected by drifting spray.